 You and your passenger will set off in a caravan of karts, with your guide in the lead ATV.
 You’ll be exploring the remote back country of the Tongass National Forest along several miles of improved forest trail.
-A comfortable pace is maintained as you thread your way through ten miles of mountainous roads, around steep curves, on the climb to the awe-inspiring views.
+A comfortable pace is maintained as you thread your way through mountainous roads, around steep curves, on the climb to the awe-inspiring views.

 Stops will be made along the way to soak up the grandeur and beauty of this lush green land.
 Nice time for a snack and drink, and then drivers and passengers can switch positions for the return trip.
 Be on the lookout for wildlife along the way.
 Eagles, deer or bears are often seen and heard!

 Please Note: Rain bib, rain jacket and a helmet are provided.
 If you want to be a driver, you must show a valid driver’s license.
 Karts accommodate two people and are not recommended for anyone with neck or back problems or expectant mothers.
 Children under the age of 18 must be accompanied by an adult.
 Tour conditions are affected by the weather, and your drive may be muddy or dusty.
 The weather can change quickly.

 Closed toed shoes and layered clothing are recommended